pesout/Dwarferizer/README.md

 1. How many times was the first method successful including information about transfering between numeral systems;
 2. In second method, what combination of lengths of groups in what numeral systems returns (after transfering back to he Oct numeral system) the shortest output - and if this output string isn't longer then the input one.

+If are both methods unsuccessful, the algorithm returns the former input with this information.

+In another case, we can let out input compressed using the IC data.
+After it, it's tried to repeat both methods (process of this is mentioned in the IC).

 **The Dwarferizer isn't ready to use.
 But don't worry, we are coding as fast as possible.**

 ## Links